THE FIVE RESORT TOWNS

 What makes the strip so appealing, I believe, is the lack of many modern city trappings – skyscrapers, traffic jams and pollution, just to name a few.
 The villages provide a simpler way of holidaying where the attraction here is the natural beauty of the landscape.
 Here you can enjoy sun, swimming, walking trails, hiking, boating, fishing, fabulous local Italian food and of course, the spectacular views of the ocean.

 These quaint villages feature lovely trattorias, cafes and gelati shops aplenty, with charming little hotels and apartments to rent, all nestled amongst, vineyards, fruit trees, sun and sea.
 Sounds perfect doesn’t it?
 It is the ideal place to get away and relax.
 And to make it even more blissful, there is no traffic to worry about, as there is very few vehicles allowed, mostly just locals.
 Cars are a bit of a problem here, so it’s best not to bring one.

-My personal favourite is Monterosso Al Mare, which you can read more about and the fabulous villa I stayed at.
-I was here a year ago during the off-peak season for a few short but delightful days and fell in love with this charming historic fishing village by the sea.
+My personal favourite is Monterosso Al Mare.
+Read about my fabulous villa stay.
+I was here during the off-peak season for a few short but delightful days and fell in love with this charming historic fishing village by the sea.
 It was of course, a lot quieter and more peaceful than the very busy peak season.
 Perfect for a restful getaway.

 The northern-most village – has a fantastic beach and boardwalk